Russia–United States relations

-Following Vladimir Putin regaining control of the Russian government in 2012, relations between the two countries significantly strained due to Russia's annexation of Crimea and Russian military intervention in Ukraine.
-Deterioration continued with the Russian military intervention in the Syrian Civil War, and over Russia's interference in the 2016 and 2020 U.S. elections.
+After Vladimir Putin became President of Russia in 2000, he initially sought to improve relations with the United States.
+The two countries cooperated on issues such as counterterrorism and arms control.
+Putin worked closely with United States president George W. Bush on the war in Afghanistan following the 9/11 attacks.
+Following Putin's re-election to the Russian presidency in 2012, relations between the two countries were significantly strained due to Russia's annexation of Crimea and the Russian military intervention in Ukraine.
+Deterioration continued with the Russian military intervention in the Syrian Civil War.